Things that might go bump in the night: Assessing structure in the binary black hole mass spectrum: Discussion

-The $\sim 10~\Msun$ peak could also be indicative of particular evolutionary processes that are dominant within formation environments. \cite{van_son_no_2022} showed that a global maximum near this value is consistent and robustly predicted by the stable mass transfer channel in isolated binary evolution, as stability during mass transfer requires mass ratios between the donor star and accreting compact object to be relatively symmetric, and stellar companions to $\sim 10~\Msun$ BHs must be near this mass to form compact objects above the minimum BH mass.
+A peak anywhere between $\sim 7\Msun$ and $\sim 10\Msun$ could be indicative of particular evolutionary processes that are dominant within formation environments. \cite{van_son_no_2022} showed that a global maximum near this value is consistent with and robustly predicted by the stable mass transfer channel in isolated binary evolution, as stability during mass transfer requires mass ratios between the donor star and accreting compact object to be relatively symmetric, and stellar companions to $\sim 10~\Msun$ BHs must be near this mass to form compact objects above the minimum BH mass.
 This may be an indication that the stable mass transfer channel operates more efficiently than the traditional common envelope channel for generating merging BBHs.
+If the stable mass transfer channel is indeed the cause of the global maximum in the primary mass distribution, the exact location of this global maximum will constrain the core mass fraction, mass transfer stability, and mass transfer efficiency of this process \citep{van_son_no_2022}.
 Though dynamical formation channels with low escape velocities, such as globular clusters, struggle to produce a global maximum at $10~\Msun$~\citep{antonini_coalescing_2022}, dynamical environments with higher escape velocities may more readily produce merging BBHs with lower masses around $10~\Msun$ due to the more prevalent lower-mass BHs preferentially remaining bound to these clusters following supernova kicks.